dell/csm-docs/content/docs/concepts/resiliency/_index.md

 * Pods that use persistent volumes from multiple CSI drivers.
 This _cannot_ be supported because multiple controller-podmons (one for each driver type) would be trying to manage the failover with conflicting actions.

-* Resiliency is not supported for ReadWriteMany volumes in CSM.
-If a node has multiple pods accessing the same volumes, once a pod cleanup occurs, the volumes are fenced on that node and are no longer available to any pods using those volumes
+* ReadWriteMany volumes.
+This may have issues if a node has multiple pods accessing the same volumes.
+In any case once pod cleanup fences the volumes on a node, they will no longer be available to any pods using those volumes on that node.
+We will endeavor to support this in the future.

+* Multiple instances of the same driver type (for example two CSI driver for PowerFlex deployments.)

 * PowerFlex with Resiliency is not supported for the NFS protocol.